 2. Neutral Density Filters

 But how do they work?
 Neutral Density Filters (ND Filters from now on) are simply dark pieces of glass that you place on the front of your lens.
-This restricts the amount of light reaching the sensor, and (as per The Exposure Triangle) increases the shutter speed required to capture the image.
+This restricts the amount of light reaching the sensor, increasing the shutter speed required to capture the image.
 The result of these longer shutter speeds is that any moving elements within your frame get blurred, with choppy water being rendered silky smooth and moving clouds blending into streaks.
-You can see this in effect by hovering over the image above.
+You can see this in effect above.

 On the face of it, these ND Filters can seem ludicrously expensive for what they are.
-Many of the very strong ones cost over £100.
 However, the precision that is needed to manufacture a piece of glass that is colour neutral and evenly darkened across the board is tremendous, so the cost is actually well within reason.
 Generally speaking, buying a cheap ND Filter will result in unsightly colour casts and/or vignetting appearing in the final images.

 Using a Neutral Density Filter